sf-wdi-44/schedule/homework.md

 # Week 3:
 ## December 11, Monday
 1. Review comments on your Personal AJAX Project (PR links were Slacked out).
+Address comments by adding commits to your repo (NOT merging in the PR).
 2. Finish [Test-Driven To Do App](https://github.com/sf-wdi-labs/test-driven-todo-api).

 # Week 2: JavaScript on the Web